 We are exposed to the risk that our customers or the counterparties to our financial instruments, including cash, trade accounts receivable and related-party notes receivable, will default on their obligations to us.
 We manage the credit risk associated with our trade receivables by performing credit verifications.
 Concentration of credit risk with respect to trade receivables is limited due to the large number of customers.
 For information regarding the aging of our trade receivables, see note 5.
 We manage the credit risk associated with the counterparties to our financial instruments through the evaluation and monitoring of the creditworthiness of, and concentration of risk with, the respective counterparties.

-Most of our cash currently is invested in overnight deposits with banking financial institutions.
 To date, neither the access to nor the value of our cash balances have been adversely impacted by liquidity problems of financial institutions.